log10-io/log10/logging.md

 ### Tags

 One useful way to organize your LLM logs is using tags.
 Tags are strings which can be used to filter and select logs in [log10.io](https://log10.io).
+See [here](https://log10.io/docs/logs) for more information about tags.

 You can add tags using the session scope: